Skip to content

 As the fiscal year for the Massachusetts state budget comes to a close, Sen. Jason Lewis broke down the upcoming year during a virtual town hall meeting last week.

 The budget for fiscal year 2026 is $61.4 billion, up $3 billion from last year’s $58 billion.
-This modest increase allows more focus on the state’s public education, housing, climate issues, and health care programs.
+Lewis said the “modest increase” allows more focus on the state’s public education, housing, climate issues, and health care programs.

 This budget also allows money to be allocated as “rainy day” funds, a one-time use where federal funding may be cut.